gatewaycash/gateway/modules/api-docs/source/index.html.md

 </aside>

 <aside class="warning">
-BE AWARE: Merchants who leverage callback URLs must be careful and make sure to validate that payments they receive are legitimate. <b>CALLBACK URLS ARE PUBLIC!!!</b> When you receive a callback from Gateway, it will ALWAYS contain a property called `"transferTXID"` which is a Bitcoin Cash transaction moving funds to the merchant's address. <b>Merchants MUST verify that this transaction is valid and that an acceptable amount has been paid.</b>
+Merchants who leverage callback URLs must be careful and make sure to validate that payments they receive are legitimate. <b>CALLBACK URLS ARE PUBLIC!!!</b> When you receive a callback from Gateway, it will ALWAYS contain a property called `"transferTXID"` which is a Bitcoin Cash transaction moving funds to the merchant's address. <b>Merchants MUST verify that this transaction is valid and that an acceptable amount has been paid.</b>
 </aside>